Azure/simdem/demo_scripts/test/environment_test.md

 ```
 {
-    "TEST": "Hello from the test script"
+    "TEST": "Hello from the test script",
+    "DIR_IN_HOME": "~/should/be/expanded"
 }
 ```